 Jada leaned back in her car seat and sighed, glad to be in the warm car and not the frigid air outside.
 “A little maybe, not really.”

 “Come on Jada, the construction has been going on for years, big bucks too, really serious money.
 The place is supposed to be enormous.”

 “Oh yeah?
 How big?”

-"Uh ...
-I'm not sure I ever heard a specific number.
-But really huge, vast, going far north where the great fires were.
-The mall is the cornerstone of the area's recovery plan."
-Emily was referring to a horrific arson attack that had occurred six years previously.
+“Uh ...
+I’m not sure I ever heard a specific number.
+But really huge, vast, going far north where the fires were.
+The mall is the cornerstone of the area’s recovery plan.”
+Emily was referring to an arson attack that had occurred several years previously.

 “Uh huh,” her roommate finally replied, “And you heard Kappa Alpha picked this site for their frat house?”